-This is the most wonderful plain bundt cake ever.
-It has a moist crumb, excellent nutty vanilla flavor from the brown butter, and a fabulous coffee glaze that adds another layer of sweetness.
-It keeps well and can be frozen.
+This is the most wonderful vanilla cake ever.
+It looks plain and yet is anything but.
+It has a moist crumb, an excellent nutty flavor from the browned butter, and a fabulous coffee glaze.
+It keeps well and can be frozen, made as a bundt or a loaf cake.
+If you never tried brown butter, you're in for the best surprise.

-This glazed cake is simple, tastes beyond amazing, and can be doubled or divided in half, depending on how many you need to feed.
+It tastes beyond amazing, and the recipe can be halved, depending on how many you need to feed.

-And a sprinkle of powdered sugar on top does the trick too.
+The coffee glaze makes it outstanding, but a sprinkle of powdered sugar on top can also do the trick.
 The cake by itself is that good.
-But the coffee glaze makes it outstanding.

 What is brown butter?